Peru

 Supreme Decree 091-2018-EF

 Prior to May 2018, Peru taxed all beverages with added sugar, sweeteners, or flavorings at a rate of 17%.
-In May 2018, the tax was increased to 25% for drinks with >6 grams total sugar per 100mL, while all other drinks with added sugar/sweeteners/flavorings (containing <6 g sugar/100 mL) remained at the 17% tax rate.
+Beginning May 2018, the tax was increased to 25% for drinks containing >6 grams total sugar per 100 mL, while all other drinks with added sugar/sweeteners/flavorings (containing <6 g sugar/100 mL) remained at the 17% tax rate.

 • 12% ad valorem tax on drinks containing <0.5 g sugar/100 mL (decrease from 17%)